Gnoxter/devcat/README.md

 	devcat: *zzz*

 ## Feeding and other interactions
-You can have some interaction with the cat, but it mostly ignores you.
+You can interact with the cat, but it mostly ignores you.

     echo "feed" > /dev/cat
 	echo "pet" > /dev/cat